-For 55 years, honesty and integrity have underpinned Telesat's culture and behaviors.
+For over half a century, honesty and integrity have underpinned Telesat's culture and behaviors.
 Telesat's Board of Directors is committed to the establishment, maintenance and oversight of an effective corporate governance environment.

-Our 2023 ESG Impact report outlines the myriad ways in which we harness space to enhance life on Earth and safeguard it for future generations.
+Our 2024 ESG Impact report outlines the myriad ways in which we harness space to enhance life on Earth and safeguard it for future generations.
 It encompasses our unwavering commitment to diversity, digital inclusion, and environmental protection.
 Moreover, we actively champion space sustainability.

-I take immense pride in standing alongside our ever-expanding team of 500 dedicated employees.
-Together, we propel innovation forward, daring to push the boundaries of what's possible as we build ubiquitous connectivity for infinite possibilities.
+I take immense pride in standing alongside our ever-expanding team of over 600 dedicated employees.
+Together, we propel innovation forward, with the recognition that we're connecting the world for a more sustainable future.